 The Thousand Palms Town Center will facilitate creative approaches to community development through the implementation of the Mixed Use Zone Classification or a specific plan, wherever possible.
-There are two neighborhood groupings in this Town Center.
+There are two three-neighborhood groupings in this Town Center.
 Each neighborhood should be planned as a unit with a common theme that reflects the Thousand Palms Community.
-The two neighborhood groupings, the Thousand Palms Neighborhoods Adjacent to I-10 (three neighborhoods), and Thousand Palms neighborhoods Along Ramon Road (two neighborhoods), and the policies that apply to them, are described below.
+The two three-neighborhood groupings, the Desert Moon East Neighborhood (single neighborhood), Thousand Palms Neighborhoods Adjacent to I-10 (three neighborhoods), and Thousand Palms neighborhoods Along Ramon Road (two neighborhoods), and the policies that apply to them, are described below.